nabill/edo/HappyTravel.Edo.DirectApi/README.md

 - [Retrieve a list of all bookings](/index.html#tag/Booking/paths/~1api~11.0~1bookings/get)
 - [Retrieve details of a particular booking](/index.html#tag/Booking/paths/~1api~11.0~1bookings~1{clientReferenceCode}/get)
 - [Cancel a booking](/index.html#tag/Booking/paths/~1api~11.0~1bookings~1{clientReferenceCode}~1cancel/post)
 Operations involving a certain booking, such as cancellation, needs client reference code to pass.
-[More about reference codes.](/index.html#section/API-functionality-overview/Booking-reference-codes)

 #### Booking cancellation and cancellation policies
 When a booking is cancelled, there might be a cancellation penalty, depending on cancellation date.